gvwilson/fiction/santas/index.md

 but it's best told some other time.
 </span>

+Everyone could tell that Finner was a santa the moment he was born: people said his tiny little beard was the cutest thing they'd ever seen.
+And as he grew up,
-Finner enjoyed santafying—at least, he tried to.
+he loved santafying—at least, he tried to.
 After all,
 who *wouldn't* enjoy slithering down a sooty chimney or trying to land a sleigh on a yurt without leaving a single dent in its stiff felt roof?